Douglas-Christian/rogue_garmin_bridge/README.md

 1. Navigate to the "History" page
 2. Browse through your past workouts
 3. Click on a workout to view detailed metrics and charts
+4. View speed data visualizations instead of distance for more useful analysis

 ### Uploading to Garmin Connect

 1. Navigate to the "History" page
 2. Select a workout from the list
+3. Click the "FIT" button to generate and download the FIT file
+4. Manually upload the FIT file to Garmin Connect, or
-3. Click "Upload to Garmin" to send the workout to Garmin Connect
+5. Click "Upload to Garmin" to send the workout directly to Garmin Connect
-4. Enter your Garmin Connect credentials if prompted
+6. Enter your Garmin Connect credentials if prompted

+## Recent Improvements

+### May 2025 Updates

+- **Proper Training Load Calculation**: FIT files now properly report training load in Garmin Connect by using appropriate device identification
+- **Improved Speed Metrics**: Fixed issues with average speed calculation and reporting in FIT files
+- **Enhanced Workout Visualization**: Added speed charts in workout history for better performance analysis
+- **FIT File Analysis Tools**: Added tools for analyzing and comparing FIT files to ensure compatibility with Garmin Connect

 ## Project Structure